Global Health in Local Contexts

 Academic Credit

-Academic credit is available to graduate students (3 credits) for the course GHSR 6713.
-This course was run in previous years as PUBH 6713.
+Academic credit is available to graduate students for GHSR 6713 (3 credits).

 It is up to the student to confer with their academic unit to determine if it meets their specific program requirements.